ManicJamie/speedruncom-apiv2-docs/endpoints/POST/GetAuditLogList.md

-Gets the audit log (supermod only)

 # Parameters
-- gameId OR seriesId
+- gameId OR seriesId OR userId OR actorId
-- eventType = ""
+- eventType = #eventType#
 - page

 # Response